filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus wallet command [command options] [arguments...]

 COMMANDS:
    new          Generate a new key of the given type list         List wallet address balance      Get account balance export       export keys import       import keys default      Get default wallet address set-default  Set default wallet address sign         sign a message verify       verify the signature of a message delete       Soft delete an address from the wallet - hard deletion needed for permanent removal market       Interact with market balances help, h      Shows a list of commands or help for one command

+OPTIONS:
+   --help, -h  show help
 ```

 ### lotus wallet new